-Katie Holmes, Jamie Foxx Going Strong; Tom Cruise Manhandled ‘Kennedys’ Star?
+Katie Holmes, Jamie Foxx Going Strong — Tom Cruise Manhandled ‘Kennedys’ Star?

 — TRACE Urban (@TRACE_Urban) January 9, 2017

 During her interview with More Magazine, Katie Holmes said she will not reveal anything about her dating life.
-The Kennedys actress has not spoken about her relationships since her divorce with Mission Impossible star Tom Cruise.
+The Kennedys actress has not spoken about her relationships since her divorce from Mission Impossible star Tom Cruise.

 “That’s not something I want to answer.
 [I don’t] have a five or 10-year plan”

-Former Scientology follower Leah Remini revealed shocking details about former couple, Katie Holmes and Tom Cruise.
+Former Scientology follower Leah Remini revealed shocking details about former couple Katie Holmes and Tom Cruise.
 In her book, Troublemaker: Surviving Hollywood and Scientology, Remini revealed that at one point Cruise manhandled Katie.

 “I didn’t know Katie and Tom were dating, but I quickly got the picture since he couldn’t keep his hands off her.
 He was manhandling Katie, dipping her in a forceful way and then making out with her.”